MDolanCode/Portfolio/portfolio.markdown

 November 2021 - SwiftUIJam Hackathon

 ### Project Description
 Anime Quotes! watchOS app, built with the anime lover in mind, and displays quotes on the screen.
 Every time you open the app on your watch, anime quotes will appear.
-This app is a stand-alone or used as a companion app with the iOS app of the same name.
+This can be used independently or as a companion app with the iOS app.

 I participated in the SwiftUIJam hackathon, early November 2021, and this app is what I created.
 I learned quite a bit in a short time, and it was the second time I have used the SwiftUI Framework, but the first time building a watchOS app.